How to Become a Forklift Operator

 Refresher training should be offered to ensure that operators continue to demonstrate the knowledge and skills needed to operate forklifts.
 Refresher training should be provided when workplace conditions change, or the nature of the equipment changes.
 Refresher training is also needed if an operator demonstrates a failure to operate the truck safely, or if the operator was involved in an accident or near-accident.
 There’s no need for retraining if an employer certifies that an employee has proven competent to operate a particular kind of truck on a particular kind of route.

 If an employer requires you to learn how to operate a forklift, the employer will either provide a certification course or advise you on how to complete one.
 If not currently employed, find a qualified school that teaches students how to operate heavy machinery and provides certification.
-The OSHA standard requires certification of
+The OSHA standard requires certification of training, and doesn’t require a license for trained operators.

 Becoming a certified forklift driver, however, is not only about learning how to operate the vehicle.
 It’s also important to learn how to drive and operate it safely.